-The VicHealth Executive team is made up of experienced, dedicated individuals, working collaboratively to lead the organisation.
-They are passionate about the people and the mission of VicHealth – working hard to improve the health and wellbeing of all Victorians.
+The VicHealth team is made up of experienced, dedicated individuals, working collaboratively to lead the organisation.
+They are passionate about the people and the mission of VicHealth – working hard to improve the health and wellbeing of everyone across Victoria.

 VicHealth is governed by a Board whose members include those with expertise in health and prevention, sports, business management, communications or law, and the arts.

 The membership composition is governed by the requirements of the Tobacco Act.